aimux docs

 The runtime can search for repositories and worktrees from $HOME using fzf.

-That directory picker is part of the create-session workflow and is what powers project-bound sessions.
+That directory picker is part of the create-workspace workflow and is what powers project-bound workspaces.

-The session bar shows sessions as numbered chips.
+The workspace bar shows workspaces as numbered chips.

 It supports: